Girijesh8/sign-language-translation-glove/README.md

 # Sign Language Translation Glove

-A wearable glove prototype designed to recognize hand gestures using flex sensors and transmit the detected gesture data through Bluetooth.
+A wearable glove prototype designed to recognize hand gestures using flex sensors and convert the detected gestures into **text and real-time voice output**, helping make communication easier and more accessible.

 ## About the Project

 This project uses five flex sensors attached to the fingers of a glove to detect different finger bending patterns.
 An ESP32 reads the sensor values and processes the patterns to identify predefined hand gestures.

-The recognized gesture data is then transmitted wirelessly using an HC-05 Bluetooth module.
+The recognized gesture is converted into **text**, which is transmitted wirelessly using an HC-05 Bluetooth module.
+The received text is then converted into **Kannada speech output using a text-to-speech converter**, enabling real-time voice-based communication.

 ## Hardware Used